What is osteochondritis dissecans of the knee?

 What is the cause?

 The chips usually result from a knee injury that caused a piece of bone or cartilage to be chipped off the end of the thighbone or the back of the kneecap.
 It could happen after one serious injury to the knee or after repeated minor injuries.
 A problem with the blood supply to the bone may be part of the cause.

 - Your knee may lock up from time to time.

 - You may have bulges on the surface of your knee.

-- Sometimes you may be able to feel the chips on the surface of your knee.
+- Sometimes you may feel the chips on the surface of your knee.